Matthew Foster: International career

 In February 2023 he received his first international call-up, included in the Test and ODI squad for the tour of Sri Lanka.
 He later had to withdraw from the squad as his rehabilitation from a previous injury had not been completed in time.

 In May 2023, he was named in Test squad for their tour of England in June 2023.
 As part of a First-class warm up match he played for Essex against an Ireland XI, going wicketless in 11 overs.

 Foster was a part of the Ireland Emerging squad that toured the West Indies in late 2023.
-He played two List A and two First-class fixtures against a West Indies Academy side, taking 7 wickets.
+He played two List A and two First-class fixtures against a West Indies Academy team, taking 7 wickets.

 Foster was again named in Ireland's Test squad for their one-off Test against Afghanistan but was not selected to play.